 Huatulco became a national park in 1998, but in 2019, the waters off the coast of Oaxaca were declared a national whale-watching zone.
 During their migration in the winter months, it’s very common to see several species of whales swimming not too far from shore at Huatulco National Park.

 Consider joining this boat tour in Huatulco National Park to help you make the most of your time in the area.

 On the west coast of Mexico, you’ll find the two states that make up the famous Baja Peninsula; Baja California and Baja California Sur.
 In Baja California Sur, the southern state, you’ll find Cabo Pulmo National Park.

 This park is located on the southeastern tip of the Baja California Peninsula.
-It encompases what is said to be the oldest coral reef in all North America, said to be 5,000-years-old.
+It encompasses what is said to be the oldest coral reef in all of North America, said to be 5,000 years old.

-Bahía de Loreto National Park, Baja California Sur State
+Bahía de Loreto National Park, Baja California State

 Bahia de Loreto National Park is located on the east coast of the Baja California Peninsula, just north of the city of Loreto, Mexico.
 To get to the park, you need to take a boat tour or private charter from Loreto, as the park is an island.

 There are a total of five islands in this Mexico National Park, which earned this prestigious designation in 1996.
 In 2004, it was declared a Ramsar Site, and the following year, Bahia de Loreto became a UNESCO World Heritage Site.